wp-plugins/suicide-squirrel-alert-broadcasting-system/readme.txt

 This widget will check in with the central command center and display the appropriate graphic reflecting the current Suicide Squirrel Threat Level.
 The threat level is based on rigorous scientific research, monitoring squirrel 'chatter' in channels generally associated with squirrel activity.

-The Suicide Squirrel Advisory System is designed with Science to guide our protective measures when specific information to a particular sector or geographic region is received. ÊIt combines threat information with vulnerability assessments and provides communications to public safety officials and the public. Ê
+The Suicide Squirrel Advisory System is designed with Science to guide our protective measures when specific information to a particular sector or geographic region is received.
+It combines threat information with vulnerability assessments and provides communications to public safety officials and the public.

 The Color-coded Threat Level System is used to communicate with public safety officials and the public at-large through a threat-based, color-coded system so that protective measures can be implemented to reduce the likelihood or impact of squirrel suicide.